sahilhaq2003/MinihaAI/README.md

 #### Text Humanization
 - Paste your AI-generated text in the input area
  - Select your preferred tone (Academic default; all tones available for free users)
+- Keep inputs to 1,000 words or fewer on the free plan
 - Adjust vocabulary level and intensity (if Pro)
 - Click "Humanize" to transform your text
 - Copy the humanized output